The Middle East Banking Forum 2018

 The UAE Banks Federation, the Financial Times and The Banker present the sixth annual Middle East Banking Forum: Banking 10 years from now, a half-day conference that will look deep into the future.

 Banking executives, regulators, consultants and others in the industry will meet to discuss how banking is changing, and how it is likely to develop over the coming decade.
-The keynote addresses, panel sessions and on-stage interviews will be conducted by FT Group journalists.
+The panel sessions and on-stage interviews will be conducted by FT Group journalists.
 Delegates will have the opportunity to participate in inter-active voting and Q&A sessions, and there will be ample opportunities to meet like-minded people during the networking breaks.

 Put your crystal ball away.
 Join us at the Hilton Dubai Al Habtoor City on 11 November to hear what real visionaries have to say about the future of banking.